dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/cache-tag-helper.md

 | --------------- | --------------- | ------- |
 | Boolean         | `true`, `false` | `true`  |

 `enabled` determines if the content enclosed by the Cache Tag Helper is cached.
 The default is `true`.
-If set to `false`, the Cache Tag Helper has no caching effect on the rendered output.
+If set to `false`, the rendered output is not cached.

 Example: